Electrical manipulation of intervalley trions in twisted MoSe$_2$ homobilayers at room temperature: Experimental Results and Discussion

-We display in Figure~\ref{fig1}c a simplified scheme of carrier transition mechanisms in TMD systems.
-Figures~\ref{fig1}d--f compare the RT PL spectra at the intralayer emission range for devices with different twist angles, extracted from ML and t-BL regions under continuous-wave (CW) 660~nm laser excitation.
-We notice an asymmetric emission peak at the ML region (Figure~\ref{fig1}d), which we assigned under double-Voigt fitting to a convolution of two peaks, the neutral exciton (X$^0$) at $\sim$1.56~eV \cite{Tonndorf2013,Island2016} and an additional feature at lower energy ($\sim$1.52~eV) and weaker spectral weight (85\% of X$^0$).
-Considering the trionic binding energy between 25 to 43~meV (depending on the dielectric environment and measurement conditions) reported in the literature of TMD MLs\cite{Mak2012,Golovynskyi2021,Shang2015,Zhu2015,Drppel2017}, we assigned the peak at $\sim$1.52~eV to charged-exciton/trion (X$^{-}$) emission.
-The PL emission of t-BL$1\degree$, on the contrary, displays a comparable spectral weight between the two excitonic features X$^0$ and X$^{-}$, as seen in Figure~\ref{fig1}e, and a PL quenching of 20x compared to the ML emission.
-The observed response can be related to the efficient ultrafast interlayer carrier transfer between the MoSe$_2$ MLs after the dissociation of electrons and holes into separate layers\cite{Sung2020, Seyler2019, Villafa2023}.
-Remarkably, the t-BL$18\degree$ device displays a behaviour neither noticed in the ML nor the t-BL$1\degree$ samples.
-Here, only one feature could be satisfactorily fitted at approximately 1.545 eV, indicating a major contribution from one excitonic complex.
-Based on further discussion, this peak is associated with X$^0$ emission.
+We display in Figures~\ref{fig1}c,d, respectively, a commensurate structure of homobilayers showing a twist angle $\theta$ and a simplified scheme of intralayer (in red) and interlayer (in blue) excitons and an intervalley hybrid trion formations in hetero-and homobilayer systems.
+Figures~\ref{fig1}e--g compare the RT PL spectra at the intralayer emission range for devices with different twist angles, extracted from ML and t-BL regions under continuous-wave (CW) 660~nm laser excitation.
+We notice an asymmetric emission peak at the ML region (Figure~\ref{fig1}e), which we assigned under double-Voigt fitting to a convolution of two peaks, the neutral exciton (X$^0$) at $\sim$1.56~eV \cite{Tonndorf2013,Island2016} and an additional feature at lower energy ($\sim$1.52~eV) and weaker spectral weight (85\% of X$^0$).
+Considering the trionic binding energy between 25 to 43~meV (depending on the dielectric environment and measurement conditions) reported in the literature of TMD MLs\cite{Mak2012,Golovynskyi2021,Shang2015,Zhu2015,Drppel2017,Covre2022}, we assigned the peak at $\sim$1.52~eV to charged-exciton/trion (X$^{-}$) emission.
+The PL emission of t-BL$1\degree$, on the contrary, displays a comparable spectral weight between the two excitonic features X$^0$ and X$^{-}$, as seen in Figure~\ref{fig1}f, and a PL quenching of $20\times$ compared to the ML emission.
+This result can be ascribed to the efficient ultrafast interlayer carrier transfer between the MoSe$_2$ MLs after the dissociation of electrons and holes into separate layers\cite{Sung2020, Seyler2019, Villafa2023}.
+Remarkably, the t-BL$18\degree$ device (Figure~\ref{fig1}g) displays a behaviour different from the t-BL$1\degree$ case.
+Here, only one feature could be satisfactorily fitted at approximately 1.545 eV, indicating a major contribution from the X$^0$.
 Additionally, it shows no decrease in PL-yield compared to the ML, a result attributed to the substantial reduction in interlayer coupling strength between the layered MLs, at which suppression of charger transfer between layers occurs due to the large $\theta$ \cite{Villafa2023,Volmer2023}.
-The noticeable redshift emission of $\sim20$~meV in comparison with the ML has also been reported \cite{Villafa2023} and can be addressed to the dielectric screening as a consequence of an asymmetric stacking structure formed by the adjacent MoSe$_2$ layer and the h-BN layer\cite{Cho2018,Palekar2024}.
+The noticeable redshift emission of $\sim20$~meV in comparison with the ML was also reported \cite{Villafa2023}, and it can be attributed to the increased dielectric screening as a consequence of an asymmetric stacking structure formed by the adjacent MoSe$_2$ layer and the hBN layer\cite{Cho2018,Palekar2024}.
+Screening effects can also be responsible for the observed emission peak broadening compared with the symmetric hBN/ML/hBN response (Figure~\ref{fig1}e).